meron-23/MeTTa-AI-Assistant/Experiment/AST-Based-Recursive-Chunker/docs/design-notes.md

 # Notes on Building the MeTTa AST Chunker

-This is a working doc for how I approached chunking in MeTTa using an AST parser, a Postgres backend, and a symbol-aware preprocessing layer.
+This is a working doc for how I approached chunking in MeTTa using an AST parser, a Mongo db backend, and a symbol-aware preprocessing layer.
 It explains the why behind each decision.

 ---